vishalchovatiya/CPP_Templates/C++ casting.md

 ```
 - Because here i is const and you are modifying it by assigning it a new value.
 The code will compile, but its behavior is undefined (which can mean anything from "it works just fine" to "the program will crash".)
 > **2. Modifying data member using `const` `this` pointer**
-- const_cast can be used to change non-const class members by method in which use declared this pointer as const.
-See following example:
+- const_cast can be used to change non-const class members by method in which use declared this pointer as const. - This can also be useful when overloading member functions based on const, for instance:
 ```
 class X {
 public: